-(5) assigns required hours and is the participation agreement for compliance with Choices services requirements; and

-(6) includes counseling and other support services that address domestic violence, including the removal of circumstances that limit the ability to work or participate for recipients who receive a good cause determination for domestic violence.

-(b) A designated representative of the Board shall ensure that an assessment is ongoing, progress towards meeting the goals of the employability plan is evaluated, and the employability plan is modified as appropriate to meet employer needs in the local labor market.
+- (5) assigns required hours and is the participation agreement for compliance with Choices services requirements; and - (6) includes counseling and other support services that address domestic violence, including the removal of circumstances that limit the ability to work or participate for recipients who receive a good cause determination for domestic violence. - (b) A Board shall ensure that an assessment is ongoing, progress towards meeting the goals of the employability plan is evaluated, and the employability plan is modified as appropriate to meet employer needs in the local labor market.

-§811.24.Job Readiness Services.
+§811.24.
+Job Readiness Services.